ClickHouse/clickhouse-docs/docs/en/cloud/security/cloud-authentication.md

    **Reset via email**: If you are the only user in the organization, submit a support case via email (support@clickhouse.com) using the email address associated with your account.
 Once we verify the request is coming from the correct email, we will reset your MFA AND password.
 Access your email to access the password reset link.
 Set up a new password then go to your profile settings to enroll a new factor if you wish.

 </details>

-## SSO Using Google or Microsoft Social Authentication

-If your company uses Google Workspace or Microsoft 365, you can leverage your current single sign-on setup within ClickHouse Cloud.
-To do this, simply sign up using your company email address and invite other users using their company email.
-The effect is that your users must login using your company's login flows, whether via your identity provider or directly through Google or Microsoft authentication, before they can authenticate into ClickHouse Cloud.

 ## SAML SSO